DScheglov/di-tory/docs/concepts.md

 A resolver also accepts creation-time parameters, which must be provided when the module is created.

-In the example above the following functions are resolvers:
+In the [Getting Started Example](./../examples/getting-started/) the following functions are resolvers:

 ```ts
 (_, { logLevel }: { logLevel: string }) => new Logger(logLevel)